A Tale of Two Clouds: Amazon vs. Google

 Google Cloud wins on pricing

 Google’s Cloud is the clear winner when it comes to compute and storage costs.
 For example, a 2 CPUs/8GB RAM instance will cost $69/month with AWS, compared to only $52/month with GCP (25% cheaper).
 As for cloud storage costs, GCP’s regional storage costs are only 2 cents/GB/month vs 2.3 cents/GB/month for AWS.
-Additionally, GCP offers a “multi-regional” cloud storage option, where the data is automatically replicated across several regions for 2.6 cents/GB/month.
+Additionally, GCP offers a “multi-regional” cloud storage option, where the data is automatically replicated across several regions for very little added cost (total of 2.6 cents/GB/month).
 Make sure to check out the AWS Cost Calculator and the GCP Cost Calculator for more detailed calculations.

 AWS wins on market share and offerings

-For example, if you need a fully-managed cloud SQL solution, GCP offers a managed MySQL solution (and PostgreSQL in beta as of last week), whereas AWS also offers the option to use Aurora, MariaDB, Oracle, and Microsoft SQL Server.
+For example, if you need a fully-managed cloud SQL solution, GCP offers a managed MySQL solution (and PostgreSQL in beta), whereas AWS also offers the option to use Aurora, MariaDB, Oracle, and Microsoft SQL Server.
 As another example, AWS offers a “serverless” compute product called AWS Lambda, which allows you to run code on-the-fly without having a dedicated instance waiting around for requests.
-Although GCP offers a similar product (Google Cloud Functions), it just recently entered Beta release, so you may want to hold off on using it in production.
+Although GCP offers a similar product (Google Cloud Functions), it is currently in Beta release and only supports serverless functions written in Node.js.

 In terms of worldwide accessibility, AWS has many more data centers around the world.
 One important thing to keep in mind if you’re doing business in China: You can access GCP instances from China, but access to hosted files on Google’s Cloud Storage (equivalent to Amazon S3) is blocked in China (outside Hong Kong).